 - All reimbursement requests must include statement of business purpose.

 - For Airline tickets: An itinerary receipt for airfare, showing proof of payment from a travel agency, airline, or online booking tool.
 If the travel is funded by government contract or grant, and is to or from a foreign country, travel must be on a U.S. flag carrier and the proper airline code referenced on the ticket.
 See Policy Notes: Fly America Act and Open Skies Exceptions (Air Carrier Requirements) for compliance information.

 Note: Stanford strongly encourages use of Orbitz for Business when booking travel.
 See Overview: Stanford Travel Program.

-- For meals: Receipts for meals and other miscellaneous expenses, i.e., taxis and shuttles, costing $75 or more.
-If no itemized receipt is submitted for a meal, traveler must indicate amount of alcohol included, or state that there was no alcohol included in the meal.
+- For meals: Receipts for meals and other miscellaneous expenses (i.e., taxis and shuttles) costing $75 or more.
+If no itemized receipt is submitted for a meal, traveler must indicate on the receipt the amount spent on alcohol or state that no alcohol was included in the meal.

 Receipts are not required for: